alibaba/pipcook/docs/manual/pipcook-tools.md

 ## Plugins Management

-Generally, when creating a pipeline through above `pipcook-pipeline(1)`, the missing plugin will be installed by default, but you can also manually manage the local plugin through `pipcook-plugin(1)`.
+Generally, when creating a pipeline through the above `pipcook-pipeline(1)`, the missing plugin will be installed by default, but you can also manually manage the local plugin through `pipcook-plugin(1)`.

 First, get the installed list through the `list` subcommand: